exonum/exonum-java-binding/exonum-light-client/README.md

 ```

 ## Examples
+Please be noticed that examples below contain most frequently used operations only.

 ### Exonum Client initialization
 The following example shows how to create the instance of exonum client
 which will work with Exonum node at `http://localhost:8080` address: